nvh95/jest-preview/website/blog/2022-05-03-automatic-mode/index.md

 jestPreviewConfigure({ autoPreview: true });
 ```

-**Automatic Mode** is in experiement and currently is an opt-in option.
+**Automatic Mode** is in experiment and currently is an opt-in option.
 We recommend you to start use it now.
-Automatic Mode expect to be the default mode in Jest Preview 0.3.0.
+Automatic Mode expect to be the default mode in Jest Preview 0.3.x.

 If you have any trouble with Automatic Mode, let us know at [Jest Preview's GitHub issue](https://github.com/nvh95/jest-preview/issues/new?assignees=&labels=&template=bug_report.md&title=)